About Texas Children's Hospital

 - Coordinates the annual financial audit and quarterly financial reviews, ensuring that information is provided to external auditors in a timely manner and that any audit issues are communicated and resolved appropriately

-- In conjunction with Internal Controls, directs the preparation of responses to Internal Audit reviews related to accounting functions, and coordinates efforts to review and makes changes to internal controls affecting the accounting functions
+- In conjunction with Internal Controls, directs the preparation of responses to Internal Audit reviews related to accounting functions

 - Completes timely performance appraisals for direct reports